-It is also utterly picturesque, with a beguiling mix of natural beauty and the dishevelled charm of its crumbly old town and art nouveau buildings.
+It is also picturesque, with a beguiling mix of natural beauty and the dishevelled charm of its crumbly Old Town and Art Nouveau buildings.

-Tbilisi’s colourful history as an ancient Silk Road hub has played its part too, creating a city that is ethnically diverse and architecturally eclectic.
+Tbilisi’s colourful history as an ancient Silk Road hub has played a role in creating a city that is ethnically diverse and architecturally eclectic.
 A walk from the Persian-style sulphur baths into the Old Town reveals Georgian and Armenian churches, mosques and synagogues, as well as the ruins of the world's northernmost Zoroastrian fire temple.

-Spicy meat dumplings called khinkhali are popular too, while salads dressed with walnuts and bean stews seasoned with coriander will have vegetarians salivating.
+Spicy meat dumplings called khinkhali are popular in Tbilisi, too, while salads dressed with walnuts and bean stews seasoned with coriander will have vegetarians salivating.

 Meat lovers should opt for a simple shashlik: tender marinated meat cooked on a kebab skewer.
 For pudding, try churchkhela: sweet, pressed grape skins rolled into a long sausage and filled with walnuts.